spoonapps/docs/doc/quick_start/tour_i/tour_i.md

 Open a new command prompt and follow the example below.

-	# Check the help documentation
+	# Check the help documentation.
 	> spoon

+	Available commands are:
+	build
+	checkout
+	commit

-	# Log in to your Spoonium account
+	# Log in to your Spoonium account.
 	> spoon login username password

+	Logged in as username

 ### Pull an  Image